sh3lk/mx/website/blog/improve_cloud_efficiency.md

 as [Prometheus][prometheus] and [Grafana][grafana].

 ![integrated](../assets/images/integrated.png)
-**Figure 3**: *Service Weaver provides a reliable, secure way to deploy applications with fault isolated components, mTLS inter-component communication, and GCP observability by default.*
+**Figure 3**: *MX provides a reliable, secure way to deploy applications with fault isolated components, mTLS inter-component communication, and GCP observability by default.*

 ## Reduce computing waste

-> Service Weaver can help organizations reduce compute waste of a globally-available
+> MX can help organizations reduce compute waste of a globally-available
 > application with better networking and traffic management primitives.

 Currently, an estimated [32% of compute resources are wasted][5] with 64% of organizations